-COMMON DIVIDE END RE EINVESTMENT S HARES THE BOARD OF DIRECTORS RECOMMENDS THAT YOU NOMINEES IN ITEM 1, AND FOR L THE ITEM 1 ELECTION OF DIRECTORS G. RATCLIFFE, E. BROOKS, G. EDWARDS, J. HOFF H. McDONELL, A. McNALLY IV, D. MEYER, J. URC T, M. WALLOP FOR all nominees listed above, (except as marked to the contrary below).
-WITHHOLD AUTHORITY vote for all nominees listed above. / / / / (INSTRUCTION: To withhold authority to vote write that nominee's name in the space provi ided b pelow.) l nominee, FOR AGAINST ABSTAIN ITEM 2 Ratification of the selection of Price Waterhouse as independent accountants for the year 1996. / / // / / ITEM 3 Amendment and restatement of the Company's Restated Certificate of Incorporat ion. // / / // ITEM 4 Amendment to the Company's Incention Compensation Plan. ive / / / / // ITEM 5 Adoption of the Company's Senior Executive Incentive Compensation Plan. // / / //
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF ALL THE NOMINEES IN ITEM 1, AND FOR ITEMS 2, 3, 4 AND 5

+ITEM 1 -- ELECTION OF DIRECTORS

+G. RATCLIFFE, E. BROOKS, G. EDWARDS, J. HOFFMAN,H. McDONELL, A. McNALLY IV, D. MEYER, J. URQUHART, M. WALLOP

+FOR all nominees listed WITHHOLD AUTHORITY

+above, (except as marked to vote for all nominees

+to the contrary below). listed above.

+(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

+FOR AGAINST ABSTAIN ITEM 2 Ratification of the selection of Price Waterhouse as independent accountants for the year 1996. / / / / / / ITEM 3 Amendment and restatement of the Company's Restated Certificate of Incorporat ion. / / / / / / ITEM 4 Amendment to the Company's Incenti Compensation Plan. lve / / / / / / ITEM 5 Adoption of the Company's Senior Executive Incentive Compensation Plan. / / / / / /